julienchurch/flask_austin/README.md

 This will give you access to all your necessary Python packages.
 If something fails, there's probably a dependency missing somewhere; read through the error message and `apt-get install` whatever it's whining about.
 Failing that, gimme a call.

+##Step 2

+Just mess around with the login and logout functionality and gimme a call when you have a question. :P